 An alien who is inadmissible under section 212(a)(9)(C)(i) of the Act may not apply for consent to reapply unless he or she has remained outside the United States for more than 10 years since the date of the alien's last departure from the United States.
 See Matter of Torres-Garcia, 23 I&N Dec.
 866 (BIA 2006); Matter of Briones, 24 I&N Dec.
 355 (BIA 2007); and Matter of Diaz and Lopez, 25 I&N Dec.
 188 (BIA 2010).
 Thus, to avoid inadmissibility under section 212(a)(9)(C) of the Act, it must be the case that the applicant's last departure was at least ten years ago, the applicant has remained outside the United States since that departure, and that U.S. Citizenship and Immigration Services (USCIS) has consented to the applicant's reapplying for admission.
-While the applicant's last departure from the United States occurred on March 14, 1998, more than ten years ago, she has not remained outside the United States since that departure and she is currently in the United States.
-The applicant is currently statutorily ineligible to apply for permission to reapply for admission.
+While the applicant's last departure from the United States occurred on April 4, 1997, more than ten years ago, she has not remained outside the United States since that departure and she is currently in the United States.3 The applicant is currently statutorily ineligible to apply for permission to reapply for admission.

-On appeal, counsel contends that it would be fundamentally unfair and impermissibly retroactive to deny the applicant's Form I-212 because of her reliance on Perez-Gonzalez.
-Counsel contends that it has been more than ten years since the applicant's last departure from the United States and she is therefore eligible for permission to reapply for admission.
+On appeal, counsel contends that it would be fundamentally unfair, manifestly unjust and impermissibly retroactive to deny the applicant's Form I-212 because of her reliance on Perez-Gonzalez.
+Additionally, counsel contends that Matter of Torres-Garcia, 23 I&N Dec.
+866 (BIA 2006) did not hold that the applicant must be currently abroad at the time he or she applies for permission to reapply for admission.
+Counsel contends that it has been more than ten years since the applicant's last departure from the United States and that the applicant's Form I-212 is a continuing application.

-The applicant's Form I-212 was filed while an injunction restraining USCIS from applying agency policy as set forth in Matter of Torres-Garcia had been issued.
+The applicant's Form I-212 was pending while an injunction restraining USCIS from applying agency policy as set forth in Matter of Torres-Garcia had been issued.
 The AAO finds, therefore, that in filing the Form I-212 under such circumstances, counsel's contention that the applicant reasonably relied upon the Ninth Circuit's Perez-Gonzalez v.
 Ashcroft decision is illogical.